Vikram-Singh-Gill/Vikram-Singh-Gill/README.md

 - 🎓 Advanced Diploma in **Software Development and Network Engineering**
 - 🛡️ **PNPT certified**
 - 📚 Currently working toward **CPTS**, with **OSCP** planned next
-- 💻 Background in software development with experience in Python, Java, C, C#, Angular, Spring Boot, and Swift
 - 🔍 Focused on building hands-on offensive security skills through labs, tooling, and projects
 - 🇨🇦 Based in Ontario, targeting offensive security roles in the GTA and across Canada